 The character reference should state:

-Aviation Security Regulation Team
+Aviation Security Regulation Team,

 Civil Aviation Authority,

-Where a decision is made that the disqualifying conviction may be disregarded, a ‘Certificate of disregard’ will be issued to the pass applicant.
-The ‘Certificate of disregard’ will state that the disqualifying conviction(s) may be permanently disregarded for the purposes of issuing a full pass.
+Where a decision is made to grant the Certificate of Disregard, the certificate will be issued to the applicant by post.
+The certificate will list any and all disqualifying convictions to which it relates and state that the disqualifying conviction(s) may be permanently disregarded for the purposes of completing an aviation security background check.